The Meeting – A Short Story by Josh Burt

 But for the grace of God etc…

 You could feel the bizarre cocktail of emotion in the room.
 The anxiety of speaking about it for the first time, in public, of owning up, the relief of being there, just getting through the door was the big first step to a new journey, the awkwardness that comes from being with new people.
-There were seats arranged in a semi circle, uncomfortable plastic chairs, then one in the middle where Rufus would sit.
+There were seats arranged in a semi circle, uncomfortable plastic chairs, then one in the middle where Martin would sit.

-Rufus was the man in charge, the ringmaster in this circus of emotion, or more likely the calm voice in the inner storm that was raging in all of them.
+Martin was the man in charge, the ringmaster in this circus of emotion, or more likely the calm voice in the inner storm that was raging in all of them.
 His job was to set the tone and the mood, to make everyone feel comfortable enough to open up and not to feel judgment towards the people around them.
 Life can be a cruel beast, and these people, these poor victims, had been clenched in its jaws for far too long, squirming and wriggling, unable to find a proper foothold.

-Rufus had been in their shoes, he’d walked half a lifetime in them, so his brow may have been beaten, but his spirits had been lifted.
+Martin had been in their shoes, he’d walked half a lifetime in them, so his brow may have been beaten, but his spirits had been lifted.
 He’d seen rock bottom, he’d wept in bewilderment as the women he loved left him in a crumpled heap like an old blanket.
 There were times when he felt like he was trapped outside in the rain banging on a window, trying to get his life back.

-He was a new man now though, not a completely new person, because you are the person you are, a mix of good, bad and indifferent.
+He was a new man now, but not a completely new person, because you are the person you are, a mix of good, bad and indifferent.
 He’d found his positivity, he’d surged upward, discovered an inner resolve he never knew was there, and where his hand had been held, he was now the one offering that hand.
 Taking the hopeless and giving them hope, speaking to the souls you ignore on the street, looking for the inner child who just wants another chance, another go at getting it right.

 They pottered about at the back, all milling around and offering polite half smiles to one another.
-Some looked like they might have been crying, their eyes puffy, in each case their journeys were etched on their faces, you could spot the signs a mile off, and there weren’t enough polystyrene cups of bad coffee in the world to reinvigorate a broken spirit.
+Some looked like they might have been crying, their eyes puffy, their journeys were etched on their faces, you could spot the signs a mile off, and there weren’t enough polystyrene cups of bad coffee in the world to reinvigorate a broken spirit.

-“Please,” said the calm voice of Rufus, gesturing with one hand to the semi circle of seats, gently encouraging his new flock to sit down and get comfortable.
-They slowly took their places amongst the tense quiet of the room, each one looking at one another hoping to find a face that would ease their nerves, just a twinkle of kindness, something to give them enough oxygen to blow away the looming fog clouds.
+“Please,” said the calm voice of Martin, gesturing with one hand to the semi circle of seats, gently encouraging his new flock to sit down and get comfortable.
+They slowly took their places amongst the tense quiet of the room, each one looking at one another hoping to find a face that would ease their nerves, just a twinkle of kindness, something to give them enough oxygen to blow away the fog clouds.
 Their collective palms damp with sweat, their legs bouncing up and down almost in unison.

-“I’m Peter,” he said, his voice trembling, “and I’m an alcoholic… but with, like, chocolate.”
+“I’m Peter,” he said, his voice trembling, “and I’m an alcoholic, but with, like, chocolate.”